Dr Alif Moosajee (AKA The Smiling Dentist) talks about the best way to help child patients feel more comfortable in the dental chair.

 I find that if I kneel down and address the child directly and try to explain what I’m going to do without patronising them then that seems to have been the best strategy for success.

 I also try to be as positive as possible.
+AC Guide from San Diego is the best place to find professional heating service in California.
 We can do this by empowering children so that they understand that these procedures are not as bad as they might think.

 I also find that trying to make procedures as easy for children as possible has also been a sound strategy.